 Where it makes sense

 This prepaid tuition plan makes sense for families who know at least one of their family members will attend a private college.
 It’s also a good solution for families who prefer the peace of mind of a guarantee.
-While we still believe in having more investment options, control and flexibility with a state sponsored 529 plan like the Utah Educational Savings Plan for the beneficiary’s younger years, this may be an attractive opportunity once your child is closer to starting school.
+While we still believe in having more investment options, control and flexibility with a state-sponsored 529 plan for the beneficiary’s younger years, this may be an attractive opportunity once your child is closer to starting school.
 Existing 529 plan assets that have accumulated could be rolled into the plan when your child is in high school to purchase certificates to lock in the tuition rate once you have a better idea of where they want to go to school.

 Considering that tuition costs rise annually 4% to 7% and your child’s investment mix in high school becomes much more conservative, being able to lock in this guaranteed rate is appealing.
 In this interest rate environment, it’s hard to find low risk bonds that pay 3%, even without a guarantee.

 P.S.
 Don't LET YOUR FRIENDS MISS OUT.
 Share this article:

 Geoff has always enjoyed talking with people about finance, learning about their investments, financial strategy, and business sense.
 His interest only deepened with time, and what began as a hobby has now become a life-long passion, with an unparalleled passion for continuing education that makes him an expert in many subjects from traditional taxes and investments to business succession planning and executive compensation negotiations.